Using Web Services with External Messages

 The application only processes external messages from IP addresses that are on the trusted IP address list.
 Before you proceed, ensure that you have the list of IP addresses for your third party integrations.

-1.Log into the Service Manager application.
+1.Log into the Neurons for ITSM application.

 2.Open the Integration Trusted Host workspace.